jkinnari/unet_pytorch/README.md

 The notebook contains ample comments for easy follow-up.

-## Viewing the implementation without setting up the Jupyter Notebook environment?
+## How to view the implementation without setting up the Jupyter Notebook environment?
 Click the [unet.ipynb](https://github.com/jkinnari/unet_pytorch/blob/master/unet.ipynb) file.

 ## On performance of the model